MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-setting-up-and-invoicing-sales-prepayments.md

 5. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 6. Open the card for customer 1100.
 7. Choose the **Prepayment Percentages** action.
-8. Fill in two lines in the **Sales Prepayment Percentages** page as follows.
+8. Fill in two lines on the **Sales Prepayment Percentages** page as follows.

     |**Sales Type**|**Sales Code**|**Item No.**|**Prepayment %**|
     |--------------------|--------------------|------------------|----------------------|